Canara HSBC Life Insurance Approves ₹250 Crore NCD Issuance Terms

 | Issuance Method: | Private placement basis |

-The Debt Raising Committee meeting will focus on approving the Key Information Document containing commercial terms for the proposed debt issuance.
-The meeting represents a crucial step in finalizing the structure and terms of the subordinated debt instruments before proceeding with the private placement process.
+The Debt Raising Committee approved the Key Information Document containing commercial terms for the proposed debt issuance.
+The meeting represents the completion of a crucial step in finalizing the structure and terms of the subordinated debt instruments before proceeding with the private placement process.
+The company formally notified both NSE and BSE about the meeting outcome under Regulation 30 compliance requirements.

 Debt Instrument Characteristics

-The proposed NCDs are structured with specific features to meet regulatory requirements for insurance companies and qualify as subordinated debt:
+The approved NCDs are structured with specific features to meet regulatory requirements for insurance companies and qualify as subordinated debt:

 | Feature: | Description |